 In 2007, the Company concluded it was more likely than not that the benefit from certain of its DTAs would not be realized.
 The Company considered its historically profitable jurisdictions, its sources of future taxable income and tax planning strategies in determining the amount of valuation allowance recorded.
-As part of that assessment, the Company also determined that it was not the DTL in this case would not reverse until some future indefinite period when the intangibles are either sold or impaired, any resulting temporary differences cannot be considered a source of future taxable income to support realization of the DTAs.
-As a result of the assessment, and given its then current total three year cumulative loss position, the uncertainty of future taxable income and the feasibility of tax planning strategies, the Company recorded a valuation allowance of approximately \$13.4.0 million as of December 31, 2007.
-In 2008, the Company again concluded it was more likely than not that the benefit from certain of its DTAs at December 31, 2008 is approximately \$20.5.8 million.
+As part of that assessment, the Company also determined that it was not appropriate under generally accepted accounting principles to benefit its DTAs based on DTLs related to indefinite-lived intangibles that cannot be scheduled to reverse in the same period.
+Because the DTL in this case would not reverse until some future indefinite period when the intangibles are either sold or impaired, any resulting temporary differences cannot be considered a source of future taxable income to support realization of the DTAs.
+As a result of the assessment, and given its then current total three year cumulative loss position, the uncertainty of future taxable income and the feasibility of tax planning strategies, the Company recorded a valuation allowance of approximately \$134.0 million as of December 31, 2007.
+In 2008, the Company again concluded it was more likely than not that the benefit from certain of its DTAs would again not be realized, and recorded an additional valuation allowance of approximately \$71.8 million as of December 31, 2008 for additional generated DTAs.
+The total valuation allowance for DTAs at December 31, 2008 is approximately \$205.8 million.